John Steadman (sportswriter): Career

 Steadman served as a color commentator on Colts radio broadcasts from 1955 to 1958 and again from 1963 to 1966.

 In 1959, he wrote the book "The Greatest Football Game Ever Played: When the Baltimore Colts and New York Giants Faced Sudden Death".

 Steadman was honored by the Associated Press Sports Editors as the posthumous recipient of the Red Smith Award, America's most prestigious sports writing honor, on June 29, 2001.

-Family
+Personal life

-In 1973, the John F. Steadman firehouse, at the base of Baltimore's Bromo-Seltzer Tower was named for sportswriter John Steadman's father, John F. Steadman, a Baltimore City Fire Department Deputy Chief.
+In 1973, the John F. Steadman firehouse, at the base of Baltimore's Bromo-Seltzer Tower was named for sportswriter John Steadman's father, John F. Steadman Sr., a Baltimore City Fire Department Deputy Chief.

+Steadman died in hospice care in Baltimore on New Year's Day 2001, six weeks before his 74th birthday.
+He was survived by his wife, Mary.